Numeez/go-http/README.md

+It is a custom implementation of  http protocol over tcp

 # 🌐 go-http

 A lightweight HTTP server written **from scratch in Go** — without relying on Go's built-in `net/http` package.